 According to a recent study, $1.6B was invested into 77 digital health companies in Q1 2018.
-This is the strongest quarterly start to venture funding since Q1 2016 ($1.4B).
+This is the healthiest quarterly start to venture funding since Q1 2016 ($1.4B).

-As digital innovation transforms traditional care delivery and creates engaging experiences for patients and providers, it is important for healthcare companies to implement a digital strategy that benefits every stakeholder–patients, providers, suppliers, payers, policymakers.
-Understanding the complexities of these parties, encouraging adoption and converting data into actionable information are just a few strategic foundations that could drive better outcomes for your business.
+As digital innovation transforms traditional care delivery and creates engaging experiences for patients and providers, it is essential for healthcare companies to implement a digital strategy that benefits every stakeholder–patients, providers, suppliers, payers, policymakers.
+Understanding the complexities of these parties, encouraging adoption and converting data into actionable information is just a few strategic foundations that could drive better outcomes for your business.

 Recently, Stuart Karten and Chris Thierfelder, Director of R&D, Halyard Health, discussed powerful strategies for unpacking the digital health ecosystem at the 23rd Annual Frost & Sullivan Medical Technologies Executive MindXchange.
 Here are four ways to create and prove value in the world of digital health:

 1. Understand the entire ecosystem

 Companies that have developed a new health solution would do well to invest more in understanding the ecosystem to ensure that every part of their solution works together to create a positive, seamless experience.
 At Karten Design, we learned that it is essential to study the entire ecosystem to develop impactful solutions and improve the healthcare experience.
 Our “Voice of the Ecosystem” approach is a framework for innovation and provides companies with strategic areas for opportunity rooted in a systemic view of stakeholder needs and experiences.
 It is essential to understand the entire consumer journey and experiences by covering dynamic issues that are continually evolving in consumers’ everyday lives.
 Identify the fundamental needs of all stakeholders to apply new technologies in the most effective and meaningful way beyond its allure.
 Knowing how to convert data to information for where and when users need it is critical.